saeedghodsi93/MonDroid/README.md

-# MonDroid
+# MonDroid (an alternative for the Zenoss RhyBudd app)

-Android application for monitoring the datacenter environmental parameters (an alternative for the Zenoss RhyBudd app).
+Android application for monitoring the datacenter environmental parameters.
 This application has been written based on Java and MySQL.